 Mull it over.

 There is something perfectly autumnal about a mug of hot mulled apple cider.
-This mulled apple cider recipe combines a hint of bright orange, nutmeg, ginger, and just the right pinch of cloves for a delicious and quintessential seasonal drink.
+This mulled apple cider recipe combines just the right combination of mulling spices for a delicious and quintessential seasonal drink.
 Best of all, this cider is an easy “dump and stir” recipe that practically cooks itself.

-What’s the Difference: Apple Cider vs. Apple Juice
+What’s the Difference: Mulled Apple Cider vs. Apple Cider vs. Apple Juice

 Apple cider is made from whole apples that have been ground into a mash, then pressed through a cloth.
 That’s it.
 No filtering, no boiling, no preserving.
 Just raw, pressed apples strained into a juice.
 Apple cider’s perishability means that it’s hard to find year round.
 This is why cider is primarily found during apple season.